zachsusee10/nhl23/README.md

 ## Disclaimer

 This project is a **work-in-progress** and is not yet feature-complete.
-It is currently in a **development phase**, with the primary focus being functionality and user experience improvements. **UPDATE**: I am in the process of changing some of the calculations for the expected contract values, and some aspects are very broken, particularly for defensemen.
+It is currently in a **development phase**, with the primary focus being functionality and user experience improvements. **UPDATE (10/31/24)**: I am in the process of changing some of the calculations for the expected contract values, and some aspects are very broken, particularly for defensemen.